nineinchnick/slides/trino/README.md

 # What is Trino

-a scalable
+A scalable
+pluggable
 ANSII SQL query engine
-a set of plugins

 <!--
+Data virtualization - allows joining data from different sources.
-Some RDBMS clients can also process and join data locally -->
+Some RDBMS clients can also process and join data locally - Tableau, Grafana.
+Reads and processes petabytes of csv, json, orc or parquet files from hdfs or s3 in Hive layout.
+-->

 # What Trino is not